Aasika-ES/airavata-quantization-fastapi/README.md

 This project showcases the quantization of the [`Ai4Bharat/Airavata`](https://huggingface.co/Ai4Bharat/Airavata) large language model and serves it using a FastAPI backend.
 The objective is to reduce model size and improve inference speed (latency and throughput) — making it more efficient for real-world applications.

-> ⚠️ **Note:** Due to local hardware limitations, CPU-based quantization and serving were not tested.
-All performance evaluations were conducted on a GPU-enabled environment.

 ## 📷 Screenshot of API Response:
 ![API Output](screenshot_api_output.jpg)